sanjay-kumar1/sanjay-kumar1/README.md

 - 👋 Hi, I’m @sanjay-kumar1
 - 👀 I’m interested in exploring new technologies
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me sanjaykumar13504500@gmail.com

 <!---
 sanjay-kumar1/sanjay-kumar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.